-Physical Education provides a philosophical and educative framework to promote deep learning in three dimensions: about, through and in physical activity contexts.
+Physical Education provides a philosophical and educative framework to promote deep learning in three dimensions: about, through and in movement contexts.
 Students optimise their engagement and performance in physical activity as they develop an understanding and appreciation of the interconnectedness of these dimensions.

-Students learn how body and movement concepts and the scientific bases of biophysical, sociocultural and psychological concepts and principles are relevant to their engagement and performance in physical activity.
-They engage in a range of activities to develop movement sequences and movement strategies.
+Students will engage in a range of physical activities to develop movement sequences and movement strategies.
+They will learn to see how body and movement concepts and the scientific bases of biophysical, sociocultural and psychological concepts and principles are relevant to their engagement and performance in physical activity.